Algety/driving_school_django/README.md

 ### 4. Time Slot Availability
 - On the *Book a Lesson* page, the booking form will show only available time slots for the user to select.

+## Deployment

+### Local Setup
+For this project a PostgreSQL database is used.

+**Prerequisites:**
+- Python 3.x, Git, and PostgreSQL installed and running
+- Recommended: create a virtual environment for the project

+1. Clone or fork this repository to create a local copy on your machine.
+2. Create and activate a virtual environment:
+   - Windows: python -m venv .venv then .\.venv\Scripts\activate
+   - macOS/Linux: python3 -m venv .venv then source .venv/bin/activate
+3. Install the Python dependencies listed in requirements.txt with the command: pip install -r requirements.txt
+4. In PostgreSQL, create a database and user.
+5. Create a new file env.py at the root level and add environment variables:
+import os
+    os.environ['SECRET_KEY'] = '<your-secret-key>'
+    os.environ['DATABASE_URL'] = 'postgresql://user:pass@localhost:5432/dbname'
+    os.environ['CLOUDINARY_URL'] = 'cloudinary://API_KEY:API_SECRET@CLOUD_NAME'
+6. Install the packages required to connect to PostgreSQL and update requirements.txt: pip install dj-database-url~=0.5 psycopg2~=2.9 then pip freeze --local > requirements.txt
+7. In settings.py, connect to env.py:
+   import dj_database_url
+   if os.path.isfile('env.py'): import env
+8. Remove or comment out the default SQLite configuration.
+9. Configure the database to use the DATABASE_URL environment variable: DATABASES = {'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))}
+10. Add env.py to .gitignore.
+11. Ensure env.py is loaded before Django settings by importing it at the top of manage.py, wsgi.py, and asgi.py.
+12. Run migrations: python manage.py makemigrations and python manage.py migrate
+13. Create a superuser: python manage.py createsuperuser
+14. Start the Django app: python manage.py runserver
+    - Stop the app with CTRL+C (⌘+C on Mac).
+    - To run it again, use the same command: python manage.py runserver

+### Heroku Deployment
+1. Sign in to Heroku, click New → Create New App, choose a region, and click Create.
+2. In the Settings tab, reveal Config Vars.
+Add a key DISABLE_COLLECTSTATIC with value 1.
+3. Install a production webserver: pip install gunicorn~=20.1
+4. Update requirements.txt: pip freeze --local > requirements.txt
+5. Create a file named Procfile (no extension) in the project root.
+Add: web: gunicorn driving_school.wsgi
+6. In settings.py, add the Heroku app hostname to ALLOWED_HOSTS: ALLOWED_HOSTS = ['app-name.herokuapp.com']
+7. Set DEBUG = False in settings.py.
+8. Push changes to GitHub: git add . , git commit -m "Prepare for Heroku deployment" , git push
+9. On Heroku, go to Deploy → Deployment Method and select GitHub.
+10. Connect your GitHub repository in the Connect to GitHub section.
+11. Under Manual Deploy, select the main branch and click Deploy Branch.
+12. In the Resources tab, enable an Eco Dyno (free tier).
+13. Verify there is no conflicting Postgres add-on if you are using your own database.
+14. Click Open App to view your deployed project.

 ## Credits
 ### Content
 1. The icons - [Font Awesome](https://fontawesome.com/)